-In 1977. all SOC responsibilities for GAMBIT operations were transferred the intelligence requirements manager (COMIREX) and the system operator- NRO Sector.
+In 1977, all SOC responsibilities for GAMBIT operations were transferred to

+This created an even more cohesive bond between the intelligence requirements manager (COMIREX) and the system operator-NRO

 In recognition of its broad responsibilities and authorities, was designated, in 1981, an Operating Division (OD-4) under the Secretary of the Air Force

 OD-4 played a significant role in the success of the GAMBIT program.
 Its primary goal was to satisfy intelligence requirements to the maximum extent possible without "breaking" the satellite.
 To accomplish this it continuously instituted new operational procedures and changes to improve collection capabilities.
 The basic philosophy was to take any actions possible that would improve requirements-satisfaction without adversely affecting the "health" of the satellite or precluding it from accomplishing its total mission.
 OD-4, for example, was instrumental in greatly increasing the number of operations GAMBIT could achieve by demonstrating that roll-rates could be increased safely and the time period for each operation significantly reduced.
 The close working relationship between the COMIREX staff and OD-4, existing throughout the program, also contributed to GAMBIT's success.
-The following is quoted from a letter to the Director, NRO, from the outstanding efforts of the OD-4 team in responding to national intelligence tasking.
+The following is quoted from a letter to the Director, NRO, from Comire Chairman COMIREX, expressing his appreciation for the outstanding efforts of the OD-4 team in responding to national intelligence tasking.